Naomi Campbell

 Bob Marley - Is This Love

-At fourteen, Naomi lied about being sixteen and worked in a Topshop clothing store.
+At fourteen, Naomi lied about her age and worked at a Topshop store.

-When her mother remarried, Campbell tried to spend less time at home due to constant conflicts with her stepfather, whose last name she now bore.
+When her mother remarried, Campbell tried spending less time at home due to constant conflicts with her stepfather, whose last name she now carried.
 In 1985, her half-brother Pierre was born, and Naomi went to Paris for a photo shoot.

 During a walk in Covent Garden, a scout from the Parisian modeling agency Beth Boldt noticed the future Black Panther of the runway.